fieldtrip/website/faq/source/coordsys.md

 As an example: **RAS** means that the first dimension orients towards **R**ight, the second dimension orients towards **A**nterior, the third dimension orients towards **S**uperior.

-See also [this page](http://neuroimage.usc.edu/brainstorm/CoordinateSystems) from the BrainStorm documentation that also explains different MEG coordinate systems and [this page](http://www.grahamwideman.com/gw/brain/orientation/orientterms.htm) that discusses orientations in MRI.
+See also [this page](http://neuroimage.usc.edu/brainstorm/CoordinateSystems) from the Brainstorm documentation that also explains different MEG coordinate systems and [this page](http://www.grahamwideman.com/gw/brain/orientation/orientterms.htm) that discusses orientations in MRI.

 ## Details on the ACPC coordinate system